Voyageurs National Park: Namakan Lake sites

-Moose River, enters Moose Bay, west of Hoist Bay.
-The Bois Forte Ojibwe once occupied the area from the 1760s through the 1930s.
+The Moose River enters Moose Bay west of Hoist Bay.
+The Bois Forte Ojibwe occupied the area from the 1760s through the 1930s.
 They lived in the area of the park until the Nett Lake reservation was established.
 Five bands lived throughout the park, including the west end of Kabetogama Lake, Kettle Falls, Black Bay on Rainy Lake, Crane Lake, and Moose River of Namakan Lake.